laurakalbag/accessibilityforeveryonedotsite/Content.fragment.md

 ![Laura Kalbag, Accessibility For Everyone.
 Foreword by Heydon Pickering.
 Number 23 from A Book Apart, brief books for people who make websites.](./images/cover.png)

 Hello friends.
 You might’ve heard that [Accessibility For Everyone](https://abookapart.com/products/accessibility-for-everyone) and all A Book Apart books are no longer available to buy from A Book Apart.
+But you can buy the book here!

 The good news is that all of us authors have got our book rights and are moving to self-publishing, and most of these books are now available to buy, borrow, and rent in many different locations.